Wondering what to wear to Met Opera? Check out 16 real-life outfits below to get inspired!

 An exquisite vintage dress and opera night just come hand in hand ♥ Isn’t this just romantic?

-11. What to wear to the opera in fall
+11. What to wear to the opera in the fall

 For a fall opera date night, a turtleneck dress and ankle boots just look as practical as it’s carefree.